 Raising the water level to the top of the normal operating range is being treated as the first stage of a more substantial weir pool raising event that DEWNR is considering.
 The next stage would be to raise the Lock 2 weir pool by up to 0.75 m above normal pool level (NPL) and Lock 5 weir pool by up to 0.5 m above NPL, during spring (August to October).
 This would raise Lock 2 to 6.85 m AHD and Lock 5 to 16.80 m AHD.
-Raising the Lock 6 weir pool is also being considered in association with the possible operation of the Chowilla Regulator.
-While these events are being planned, any further operation or activity will depend on the flow to South Australia (including unregulated flow) and availability of environmental water across the River Murray System.
+While these events are being planned any further operation or activity will depend on the flow to South Australia (including unregulated flow), and availability of environmental water across the River Murray System.

-Weir pool manipulations aim to reinstate some of the natural variability of water levels in the River Murray system, which have been lost due to river regulation.
+Weir pool manipulations aim to reinstate some of the natural variability of water levels in the River Murray system, which has been lost due to river regulation.
 The manipulations will assist to improve lateral connectivity, health, resilience and biodiversity of the river channel, floodplain and wetlands.
 It is intended that weir pool manipulations will become a routine part of river operations.